Common Mortgage Terms

-A measure of interest rate to decide the amount an interest rate on an ARM that will change over time.
-The index is generally a published number or percentage, such as the average interest rate or yield on Treasury bills.
+A measure of mortgage interest rate to decide the amount an mortgage interest rate on an ARM that will change over time.
+The index is generally a published number or percentage, such as the average mortgage interest rate or yield on Treasury bills.
 Some index rates tend to be higher than others, whereas some tend to be more volatile.

 The fee charged for borrowing money.